-pFBA [1] adds the minimization of all fluxes the the objective of the model.
-This approach is motivated by the idea that high fluxes have a higher enzyme turn-over and that since producing enzymes is costly, the cell will try
+pFBA [1] adds the minimization of all fluxes the objective of the model.
+This approach is motivated by the idea that high fluxes have a higher enzyme turn-over and that since producing enzymes is costly, the cell will try to minimize overall flux while still maximizing the original objective function, e.g. the growth rate.

 - model (cobra.Model) The model - already_irreversible (bool, optional) By default, the model is converted to an irreversible one.
 However, if the model is already irreversible, this step can be skipped.
 Ignored for optlang solvers as not relevant. - fraction_of_optimum (float, optional) Fraction of optimum which must be maintained.
 The original objective reaction is constrained to be greater than maximal_value fraction_of_optimum. - solver (str, optional) Name of the solver to be used.
 If None it will respect the solver set in the model (model.solver). - desired_objective_value (float, optional) A desired objective value for the minimal solution that bypasses the initial optimization result.
-Ignored for optlang solvers, instead, define your objective separately and pass using the objective argument.

-- objective (dict or model.problem.Objective) A desired objective to use during optimization in addition to the pFBA objective.
+Ignored for optlang solvers, instead, define your objective separately and pass using the objective argument. - objective (dict or model.problem.Objective) A desired objective to use during optimization in addition to the pFBA objective.
 Dictionaries (reaction as key, coefficient as value) can be used for linear objectives.
-Not used for non-optlang solvers. - reactions (iterable) List of reactions or reaction identifiers.
+Not used for non-optlang solvers.

+- reactions (iterable) List of reactions or reaction identifiers.
 Implies return_frame to be true.
 Only return fluxes for the given reactions.
 Faster than fetching all fluxes if only a few are needed.
 Only supported for optlang solvers. - optimize_kwargs (additional arguments for legacy solver, optional) Additional arguments passed to the legacy solver.
 Ignored for optlang solver (those can be configured using model.solver.configuration).